 For most, the game is lost before it’s begun.

 I acknowledge that it is a piece of paper that could bring potentially life changing consequences.
 However, far too often, people are not prepared to understand the contents of the letter before they start tail-spinning into oblivion.

 What do you think of when you receive a letter from a solicitor?
 Most think; “this is going to cost me a lot of money”.
 Others I have spoken to, wrongly assume that, whatever they receive from a solicitor has to be complied with.
 In fairness, within certain circumstances both these will be true.

-On the other hand, in most cases there is a far less costly alternative.
+On the other hand, in most cases there is a far less costly alternative course of action.
 The key to unlocking these alternatives is to seek specialist advice.

 It happens all the time…

 Two cases that spring to mind are as follows.